HlhDataScience/mobile-use-detection/README.md

   - ~~We need to create class methods and typing adherence for the functions~~
   - We need to create test for every class and method with pytest

-## Done related to production_phase
-  - Refactored structure of the project to work with the 2 development and production phases of MLOps
-  - Created the FastAPI app
-  - Created the agnostic processor of the API framework
-  - System of dev fastapi works with agnostic implementation
-  - Infrastructure for the web app created.
-  - Created class methods and protocols for the api functions
-  - Included headers and root information
-  - Included pydantic validation through the predict, results and get_results methods
-  - Included query functionality for the small json file used as database.

 ## TODOs related to production_phase
  - ~~Completed refactor of the project's structure.~~
  -  ~~Create the FASTAPI app~~